estree/estree/spec.md

 A directive from the directive prologue of a script or function.
 The `directive` property is the raw string source of the directive.
-This source includes single or double wrapping quotes and may not contain an EscapeSequence or LineContinuation..
+This value includes single or double wrapping quotes.

 ## IfStatement